Karin Spaink: Scientology litigation against Spaink and XS4ALL

 Spaink has continued to criticize Scientology, and actively participates in Project Chanology's monthly pickets against the organization.

 Effects of this court case

 In the original court case, the judge upheld the law that ISPs whose customers on their homepages link to copyright infringement are as liable as if the customers infringed on that copyright themselves.

-This part of the judge's decision caused an uproar in the Dutch Internet community, where many claim that a link is not a mechanism for publishing works but merely a reference to a work, although there are a number of voices who feel the judge's decision was correct.

-In the verdict of the appeal on September 4, 2003, this ruling was reversed.
+This part of the judge's decision caused an uproar in the Dutch Internet community, where many claim that a link is not a mechanism for publishing works but merely a reference to a work.
+In the verdict of the appeal on 4 September 2003, this ruling was reversed.

 Right to Die

 Spaink is also involved in the Right to Die movement; she hosts a website which offers access to information concerning methods of suicide.
 This website garnered much controversy when, in October 2005, Christopher Aston (25) and Maria Williams (42) from Liverpool and London respectively, entered into a suicide pact after meeting on a newsgroup discussing the same subject.